A radio-frequency WIMP search with the MeerKAT Galaxy Cluster Legacy Survey: Introduction

 \section{Introduction}

 The unknown nature of dark matter (DM) remains an eyesore in our current cosmological paradigm.
 The nature of DM can be probed through indirect searches, which look for visible products of the annihilation or decay of a DM candidate.
 Such searches are particularly promising for Weakly Interacting Massive Particles (WIMPs), the most investigated class of DM candidates~\cite{roszkowski2018wimp}.
 Historically, these searches have been dominated by gamma-ray experiments, such as Fermi-LAT~\cite{albert2017fermi,Hoof_2020}, due to their low attenuation, high detection efficiency, and simplicity of the predicted signal.
-For WIMP models with masses above a few GeV, radio frequency DM emission would be in the form of synchrotron emission emitted by the charged products of an annihilation interacting with the magnetic field within an astrophysical object~\cite{beck2019radio}.
+For WIMP models with masses above a few GeV, the indirect emission would be in the form of long-lived leptons which then produce synchrotron radiation when interacting with the object's magnetic field ~\cite{beck2019radio}.
+In the case that the leptons, or rather electrons, produced in an annihilation have energies roughly below 10 GeV, the resulting synchrotron emission will be in the radio band.
 Indirect searches in the radio band were previously disfavored, due to complicating factors such as the strong dependence on the magnetic field configuration within the target object and the diffusion of the charged particles, these being generally not well known in most astrophysical structures.
 With the new generation of radio interferometers, such as MeerKAT~\cite{jonas2016meerkat} a precursor to the Square Kilometer Array (SKA)~\cite{dewdney2009square}, radio band DM searches are gaining in prevalence.
 This is due to their superior angular resolution to gamma-ray telescopes, imperative to limit confusion between diffuse DM emission and unresolved point sources, as well as a high sensitivity to faint flux levels expected for diffuse DM emission.
 The advancements in radio astronomy techniques and technology are beginning to overcome the traditional obstacles in radio DM searches.
 This is typified by a recent result that demonstrates that ASKAP observations of the Large Magellanic Cloud are capable of ruling out WIMPs annihilating in $b$-quarks for masses $\lesssim 700$ GeV~\cite{regis2021emu}, far in excess of Fermi-LAT gamma-ray results in dwarf spheroidal galaxies~\cite{Hoof_2020}.

 MeerKAT is the precursor for the Square Kilometer Array (SKA) mid-frequency array and is currently the most sensitive decimetre wavelength radio interferometer array in the world.
 Operating with 64 antennas of 13.5 m diameter with an offset-Gregorian feed.
 The array configuration allows for exceptional simultaneous sensitivity to a wide range of angular scales \cite{article}.